-Dogs on “crate rest” will recover better if they have a regular daily routine.
-If your dog knows what to expect, then he or she will feel that bit calmer.
+Dogs on crate rest recover better if they have a regular daily routine.
+If your dog knows what to expect, they will feel that bit calmer.
 A regular routine can also help avoid practical problems involving sleep and toileting.

 A GOOD DAILY ROUTINE FOR THE RECOVERING DOG

 Around four or five outdoor sessions on the lead for toileting.
 These toilet breaks should generally each be no longer than five minutes long to start with (follow your vet’s advice).
 Most dogs will need to go out for toileting as soon as they wake up, last thing at night, and after each meal.
 Adjust this as needed to suit your dog.
 Your vet may ask you to increase the length of the outdoor sessions week by week until they become proper walks.

 Two or more meals fed at regular times inside the crate.
 Either offer your dog’s main meals from a bowl or from food-dispensing toys.

 One or two regular daytime resting periods during which your dog learns not to expect to interact with you.
 These may eventually be up to three to four hours long if your dog settles down well.

 At least one regular slot of “quality time”per day, during which you spend positive time with your dog.
 This is your opportunity to stroke or groom your dog, to play safe quiet games, or just to sit together in front of the TV.
 (For safety, do remember to keep a hold on your dog’s harness whenever they are relaxing with you!)
 If your dog has been prescribed physiotherapy exercises, massage, etc., these can be included as ‘quality time’.
 Some dogs love attention and will enjoy at least three sessions of owner interaction per day.

 Regular evening bedtime, after which the dog is left to sleep undisturbed in the crate.

 The routine needs to work for you both, so organize timings around when you expect to be available.
 As far as possible, keep the routine the same on weekdays and weekends.